RISE Sleep Tracker

 The last thing on your mind when feeling tired is working out, but a lack of physical activity may be the cause of your sluggishness.

-Exercise can not only help manage your weight and stress levels, it can also help you fall asleep at night.
-Just be sure to avoid intense exercise within an hour of bedtime, as this can have the opposite effect.
+Regular exercise can not only help manage your weight and stress levels, it can also help you fall asleep at night.

-RISE can tell you when to avoid a workout and when your energy levels will be at their highest each day, so you can schedule in a gym session and make the most of this energy.
+The fix: Get more movement into your day, but avoid intense exercise within an hour of bedtime as this can keep you up.
+RISE can tell you when to avoid a workout and when your energy levels will be at their highest each day, so you can schedule a gym session and make the most of this energy.

 15. Being Overweight, Underweight, or Losing Weight

-Your weight — and whether you’re gaining it or losing it — can make you feel drained.
+Your weight — and whether you’re gaining it or losing it — can make you feel tired and like you have no energy.

 Being overweight means your body has to work harder, and obesity is a risk factor for snoring, sleep apnea, type 2 diabetes, and depression.
 Being underweight means you get tired more easily and you’ll feel drained and weak.